-Referrals help drive profits up while keeping costs low.
 It’s pretty clear to see why referrals rock.
-But, how can you prime your business to be a referral machine?
+But how can you prime your new business to be a referral machine?
 The easiest way is to encourage referrals to happen by implementing a referral program software.

-In order to get referrals, you have to offer a product or service people want, as well as provide great customer service.
+In order to get referrals, you must offer a product or service people want, as well as provide great customer service.
 You have to make your customers happy enough to want to refer you.

-For instance, a customer of an invoice management and billing software may refer some other businesses to you if they are incentivized.
+For instance, a management software user may refer some other businesses to you if they are incentivized.
 A good incentive in this instance would be a discount or money off of their monthly bill.
 To get their referrals even more interested, you may offer the new customer a similar discount.

 In today’s age of social media, businesses know how important word-of-mouth marketing is.
 However, many do not know how to measure their word-of-mouth or prompt it to happen.

 When you add a referral program to a strong foundation, word-of-mouth has the potential to skyrocket and be tracked.
 This is because a referral program encourages sharing and makes it easy.
 In fact, many referral marketing platforms provide easy share buttons for customers and allow businesses to set up messaging, thus making it easy and convenient to share.

 Lastly, a referral program makes word-of-mouth trackable.
 Referral program systems track each of these encounters, meaning you have a convenient way to measure your referral analytics, leading to an easy way to figure out what works best for getting leads to your business.

 How does a referral program work?